 Kansas Day is marked with numerous engaging activities across the state.
 Educational institutions often present lessons and projects pertinent to Kansas history, while libraries, museums, and historical societies host a multitude of events that delve into the state's past and culture.
 Kansas Day culminates on the 29th of January each year, stirring a sense of camaraderie and pride among Kansans as they celebrate their home state's extraordinary journey through time.

-Facts about Kansas Day
+Top 10 Facts for Kansas Day in 2026

 Visit the Old Cowtown Museum in Wichita, Kansas.
 It is one of the U.S's oldest history museums and is home to more than 50 historic and re-created buildings.